ideal-lab5/murmur/docs/murmur/docs/learn/protocol.md

 1. **Create**
 $(root, \{(b, ct_b)\}_{b \in B}) \xleftarrow{R} Create(seed, B)$ where $B = \{b_1, ..., b_k\}$ is a limited block schedule

-    The client-side begins by producing an input 'seed', an any length string (e.g. a password), and a 'block schedule' $B$.
+    The client-side begins by producing an input 'seed', an any length string (e.g. a password), along with a 'block schedule' $B$.
 The block schedule determines the *session* for the murmur wallet - the future block numbers when the wallet is usable.
-To be precise, an otp code is generated for each of the input block numbers' identities.
-In a Murmur wallet, an OTP code can be 'consumed' on a 'just-in-time' basis, where proof of knowledge of otp codes are submitted just before the expected block is finalized (for which it is encrypted).
-After this point, point the otp code should be considered expired (as it is essentially public information at this point).
+To be precise, an OTP code is generated for each of the input block numbers' identities.
+In a Murmur wallet, an OTP code can be 'consumed' on a 'just-in-time' basis, where a proof of knowledge of a future OTP code is submitted just before the expected block is finalized (for which it is encrypted).
+After this point, the OTP code should be considered expired (as it is essentially public information at this point).
 A wallet owner can consume this code exactly once before its expiration by proving knowledge of the code to the runtime.
-Thus, the size of the mmr describes the initial number of total transactions that the user can submit with this wallet before a wallet update is required.
+Thus, the size of the MMR describes the initial number of total transactions that the user can submit with this wallet before a wallet update is required.

     $$
         \{OTP_i\}_{i \in [n]} \leftarrow \{\mathcal{G}(seed, b_i)\}_{i \in [n]} \\